Lamden/contracting-docs/docs/concepts/time.md

 ### Constants

-The following `Timedelta` constants are available for you to use.
+The following `timedelta` constants are available for you to use.

 ```python
 datetime.WEEKS   == datetime.timedelta(weeks=1)   # True